kordsmi/django_sphinxsearch/README.md

 * Sphinxsearch engine has some issues with SQL-syntax support, and they vary from one version to another.
-I.e. float attributes are not comparable, string attributes were not comparible till v2.2.7.
+I.e. float attributes are not comparable, string attributes were not comparable till v2.2.7.
 * Without limits sphinxsearch returns only 20 matched documents.
 * uint attributes accept -1 but return it as unsigned 32bit integer.
 * bigint accept 2**63 + 1 but return it as signed 64bit integer.